wkolman/about/blogposts/2020/performance-improvements-in-precise-code-intel.md

 published: true
 ---

-TODO: anywhere where "index(ing)" refers to conversion/index processing needs to be updated. "indexing" specifically refers to an indexer running over source code to produce an index.
+TODO(efritz): anywhere where "index(ing)" refers to conversion/index processing needs to be updated. "indexing" specifically refers to an indexer running over source code to produce an index.
 Conversion/processing converts a raw LSIF index into a bundle file which we use to answer queries.

 When it comes to developer tools, speed is a critical feature.
 The difference between a 100ms, 1s, and 10s delay fundamentally alters user psychology—it's the difference between coding at the speed of thought vs. losing focus as your mind wanders while waiting for the UI to respond.